 The premiere initiative of MYTORONTO is the calendar that allows the impact of this project to be seen 365 days a year.
 Featuring 13 photos along with profiles of the photographers, the calendar will generate revenue and serve as a potential social enterprise for participants.

-To purchase a calendar and learn more about the project visit mytorontocalendar.com.
+To learn more about the project or view our partners visit mytorontocalendar.com.